rudrafunds/open-algo-zerodha-nifty/README.md

    - **exit_system**: Ensures proper closure of positions and resources on system exit.
    - **signal_handler**: Handles system signals for graceful shutdown.

-### Flow of Operations

-1. **Initialization**
-   - The system starts by loading the configuration and initializing the Kite Connect API.
-   - It sets up the logging system and configures the WebSocket manager for real-time data.

-2. **Data Fetching and Preparation**
-   - Historical OHLC data is fetched to backfill any missing data.
-   - Daily levels and pivot points are calculated based on the previous day's data.

-3. **Real-Time Data Handling**
-   - The WebSocket manager subscribes to real-time market data for the Nifty index.
-   - The system maintains 5-minute OHLC data and calculates EMAs for technical analysis.

-4. **Trade Execution**
-   - The system continuously monitors the market for entry conditions based on technical indicators and patterns.
-   - When entry conditions are met, a trade is executed, and the position is managed in real-time.

-5. **Position Management**
-   - Open positions are managed with dynamic stop-loss, target, and trailing stop-loss mechanisms.
-   - The system implements risk management rules to control lot sizes and manage profit/loss thresholds.

-6. **Logging and Notifications**
-   - Real-time updates and notifications are sent to the terminal and via Telegram.
-   - The system logs all significant events and errors for debugging and analysis.

-7. **Graceful Shutdown**
-   - The system ensures proper closure of positions and resources on exit, handling system signals and exceptions gracefully.

 ### Efficiency and Benefits

 - **Real-Time Data Handling**: Ensures up-to-date market information for accurate decision-making.